Skip to Content

 Walking the Camino in hiking shoes

-Hiking shoes are designed for hiking.
+Hiking shoes are designed specifically for hiking.
 With a lower cut, they are more agile and lightweight than hiking boots.
-Many boots are also available as a lower-cut hiking shoes.
-For Alya and myself we found hiking shoes to work the best and have worn several different shoes in the 16 Camino de Santiago’s we have walked between the two of us.
+Many boots are also available as lower-cut hiking shoes.
+For Alya and myself, we found hiking shoes to work the best and have worn several different brands and models of shoes in 1000s of kilometers we have walked on 10 different Camino de Santiago routes.
 We found shoes to be fairly lightweight, comfortable, stay relatively dry, and do not take too long to dry when getting wet.
 Hiking shoes have a stiffer sole which we found to be great on Camino where you spend a lot of time walking on cobblestones such as the Camino Portuguese.

 Popular hiking shoes for walking